Life after that email: how I came out of the closet

-Being gay, growing up gay, in the 1990s in a small town is complicated.
-No amount of self-esteem or optimism can overcome the multitude of signals simultaneously telling you that deviating from the norm will be severely punished.
+Being gay, growing up gay, in the nineties and in a small town is complicated.
+No amount of self-esteem or optimism can overcome the multitude of signs that simultaneously tell you that deviating from the norm will be severely punished.

 By Santiago Galar

-“At 24, I say this, knowing there's no turning back: I like guys and everything that implies, no more and no less of a faggot than any other faggot.
-A faggot, period.”
+“At 24, I’m saying this, knowing there’s no going back: I like guys and everything that entails, no more or less gay than any other gay guy.
+Gay, period.”
 I wrote it in an email and sent it to my closest friends.
-I grabbed a backpack, packed some clothes, and went off to Azul for a few days, where I could rest easy because no one had received that email.
+I grabbed a backpack, packed some clothes, and went to Azul for a few days, where I could relax because no one had received that email.
 My hands were shaking.
 My heart was pounding.
-The bus hadn't even left the La Plata terminal when the first text messages full of “everything's going to be okay” started arriving.
-This month marked the tenth anniversary of that email.
+The bus hadn’t even left the La Plata terminal when the first text messages started arriving, full of “everything’s going to be alright.”
+This month marked ten years since that email.

-That summer, like any sociology student, I went backpacking in Machu Picchu.
-Upon my return, along with my final thesis grade, I received the news that I had won a scholarship.
-The drama of uncertainty faded.
-The future was promising.
-Life was smiling upon me.
+That summer, like any good sociology student, I had gone backpacking to Machu Picchu.
+Upon returning, along with my final thesis grade, I received the news that I had won a scholarship.
+The drama of uncertainty was receding.
+The future looked promising.
+Life was smiling on me.
 Or at least it seemed that way.
 Suddenly, a deep, unbearable pain settled in my head.
-The pain was there all the time, no matter what I did.
-As the weeks passed, with the results of the clinical studies in hand, I began to realize that the pain was nothing more than my body telling me that I had run out of excuses, that I had to face what I had been avoiding so effectively for so long.
+The throbbing pain was there all the time, no matter what I did.
+As the weeks passed, with the results of the clinical studies in hand, I realized that this pain was nothing more than my body telling me that the excuses were over, that I had to face what I had been so effectively avoiding for so long.

 "People come out of the closet when they can."

-Being gay, growing up gay, in the 1990s and in a small town is complicated.
-No amount of self-esteem or optimism can overcome the variety of signs that simultaneously tell you that deviating from the norm will be severely punished.
-To make matters worse, I was a Catholic activist.
-Because in the 1990s, if injustice challenged you and you lived in a small town, the only space to activate was stale Catholicism.
-Then came a degree in sociology, university, questioning everything and wanting to change everything.
-It wasn't the 1990s anymore; I no longer lived in a conservative town, but I remained immobile, pretending.
-Therein lay the greatest of my furies.
-Why, in an open environment, surrounded by people who were yes , when I believed anything was possible, why was the path to recognition and acceptance still so difficult?
-Over time, I understood two very simple things that lessened that fury.
-First, that it was hard for me to come out because coming out is difficult.
-Second, that people come out when they can and however they can.
+Being gay, growing up gay, in the nineties in a small town is complicated.
+No amount of self-esteem or optimism can overcome the multitude of signs that simultaneously tell you that deviating from the norm will be severely punished.
+To make matters worse, I was a devout Catholic.
+Because in the nineties, if injustice confronted you and you lived in a small town, the only recourse was the traditional Catholic faith.
+Then came my sociology degree, university, questioning everything and wanting to change everything.
+It wasn't the nineties anymore, I no longer lived in a conservative town, but I remained stagnant, in hiding.
+That's where my greatest anger lay.
+Why, in an open environment, surrounded by people who were open about it , when I believed everything was possible, was the path to recognition and acceptance still so difficult?
+Over time, I understood two very simple things that lessened that anger.
+First, that coming out was hard because coming out is hard.
+Second, that people come out when they can and how they can.

 After that email, many things changed.
-Over time, the relaxation began to show on my face and body.
-I had the pleasure of no longer facing the same drama on repeat and starting to face new ones.
+Over time, the relaxation became noticeable on my face and in my body.
+I had the pleasure of no longer facing the same drama on repeat and began to face new ones.
 And ten years of new dramas passed.
-I was thinking about that round number when I returned from vacation this summer when I realized I had retained very little of the intense days following the email.
+I was thinking about that milestone number when I returned from vacation this summer and realized how little I retained of the intense days following that email.
 Not even in therapy could I reconstruct them.
-Those days were a black box in my head, the one that a decade ago housed that unbearable stitch.
-That's why I decided to talk to my friends so they could help me remember, so they could tell me what happened after I clicked "send."
+Those days were a black box in my head, the one that a decade ago housed that unbearable pain.
+That's why I decided to talk to my friends to help me remember, to ask them what happened after I clicked "send."

 The fragments began to emerge effortlessly.
 They told me about the behind-the-scenes details of receiving the email.
-Flor told me she was crying and that she read the email with her father, who was visiting from La Plata.
+Flor said she cried and read the email with her father, who was visiting in La Plata.
 Miriam told me she felt a strong need to hug me tightly.
 They also reconstructed moments in which I had participated.
-Caro, for example, remembered that she went to Azul and visited me to make sure I was okay.
-She told me that we weren't explicit because my mother, always intense, never left the round of mate.
-But my calm gaze was enough for her to leave peacefully.
+Caro, for example, remembered going to Azul and visiting me to make sure I was okay.
+She said we weren't explicit because my mother, always intense, never left our mate circle.
+But my calm gaze was enough for her to leave at ease.

-And I began to remember.
-I remembered when Carlos, interested in valuing my desires, asked me if I liked this or that guy.
-When Fede, less deconstructed but very hardworking, assured me that if a guy made me suffer, he would beat the shit out of him.
-I remembered when I took the first anxiolytic they prescribed me to ease my anxiety, the pained look on Sabri's face as I tried to speak at a seminar, half-drugged, and how I gave up taking the pills because they made me feel stupid.
-I preferred feeling, no matter how much it hurt, to going through life under anesthesia.
+And I started to remember.
+I remembered when Carlos, keen to validate my desires, would ask me if I liked this or that guy.
+When Fede, less deconstructed but very hardworking, assured me that if a guy made me suffer, I'd beat the crap out of him.
+I remembered when I took the first anti-anxiety medication I was prescribed to reduce my anxiety, the pitiful look on Sabri's face as I tried, half-drugged, to participate in a seminar, and how I quit the pills because they made me feel stupid.
+I preferred to feel, even if it hurt, than to go through life numb.
 The pieces began to fall into place.

-A few days ago in Azul, during dinner, Dad told me he was sorry he hadn't acted in such a way as to spare me so much suffering.
+A few days ago in Azul, during dinner, Dad told me he was saddened that he hadn't acted in a way that would have spared me so much suffering.
 It sounded like an apology.
-I told him that, indeed, he could do nothing for me.
+I told him that, indeed, there was nothing more I could do for myself.
 But I also warned him that he could do a lot for his grandson.
 That his responsibility, our responsibility, was to do what was necessary so that we could live in a less horrible world, where he and his generation could be and desire with much more freedom.
-Where coming out of the closet would be an experience that was less and less traumatic and difficult.
-Until it simply ceased to be an experience, so that the closet no longer existed.
+Where coming out of the closet becomes an increasingly less traumatic and difficult experience.
+Until it simply ceases to be an experience, so that the closet no longer exists.

 SUPPORT US